 Earlier, we estimated that a Cessna 172 flying at 110 knots must divert about 2.5 ton/sec to provide lift.
 In our calculations we neglected the upwash.
 From the magnitude of ground effect, it is clear that the amount of air diverted is probably more like 5 ton/sec.

-Return To Aircraft Theory Index
+Return to Aircraft Theory Index

-© The Aviation History On-Line Museum.
+© The Aviation History Online Museum.
+All rights reserved.